Last updated September 23, 2022

 Can I choose which vaccine I get?

 Yes.
-All three vaccines are safe and effective.
 We list what vaccine will be provided at each of our clinics on our website.
 If you would prefer a specific vaccine, you can choose to schedule at a clinic with that vaccine.

 I got my first dose of vaccine somewhere else.
-Can I get my second dose from WCHD?
+Can I get my second dose or booster(s) from WCHD?

 What accommodations are available for those who might have trouble getting through clinics?